Fourth Trimester Care: Healing, Bonding & Balance

 Physical Recovery

 Whether you had a vaginal delivery or a C-section, your body needs time and care to heal.
-Common postpartum concerns include:
+Common postpartum concerns include:- Uterine contractions (afterpains)

 - Perineal soreness or stitches